Watches an EPICS PV and sends email when value changes from 0 to 1.

 pvMail using a command line such as:

-PvMail was built to watch (monitor) an EPICS PV and send an email when the value of that PV changes from 0 to 1.
+PvMail watches (monitor) an EPICS PV and send an email when the value of that PV changes from 0 to 1.

 The PV being watched (that triggers the sending of the email) can be any EPICS record type or field that results in a value of 0 (zero) that changes to 1 (one).
 This includes these EPICS records (and possibly more): ai, ao, bi, bo, calcout, scalcout, swait, ...